Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 What about liposuction options?

-For people with problematic skin that may not tighten up well after liposuction, the VASER ultrasonic skin tightening device can be used following fat harvest in these cases.
+Following harvest VASER ultrasonic skin tightening liposuction is used.
+The time spent using this device and the settings used are tailored to the individual patient and depend on how much fat has been removed from a given area, age and skin quality.
+Depending on the degree of skin laxity, For people with problematic skin that may not tighten up well after liposuction, the VASER ultrasonic skin tightening device can be used following fat harvest in these cases.

 Recovery time after fat grafting